 The aim of the withdrawal agreement is to ensure as much as possible the rights of the British citizens and their family members lawfully residing in Belgium.
-The chapter on the rights of citizen's is not expected to change even though the withdrawal agreement has not yet been ratified.

 The withdrawal agreement foresees a transition period until the 31st of December 2020.
 During this time nearly everything stays the same for British citizens and their family members.
 They will continue to be able to enjoy their free movement rights.